 The original Glagolitic Mass, though, reveals its true glory.
 For one thing, it begins with an Intrada, with which the piece ends.
 The two Intradas aren't mirror images, but form a magnifcent frame for the piece.
 As Janácek said: "My cathedral " was “the enormous grandeur of mountains beyond which stretched the open sky…...the scent of moist forests my incense”.
 These masses were held in the open air, with trees instead of stone as buttresses.
 Hence the idea of freedom and liberation, which is closer to Janácek's intentions than to a religious interpretation.
 As "abstract art" it's amazingly lively and inventive.
 Janácek's creative imagination years ahead of his time.
 If we care about the composer, we need to care about his vision.
 The original Glagolitic Mass is craggier, more dissonant and more abrasive, but it's also closer to the composer's singularly individual vision.
 It's also more dramatic, harking towards the much underrated From the House of the Dead.
 Janácek loved folk tradition but he wasn't "folksy".

-Although the original version has been recorded several times, (Mackerras and Boulez in his 2000 recording ) Netopil is using the Paul Wingfield edition, which Boulez and Gergiev used.
+Although the original version has been recorded several times, (Mackerras and Boulez in his 2000 recording ) Netopil is not using the 2011 edition.
 Please see my review of the Gergiev 2014 Prom here.
 Netopil, who's 40, hasn't quite the audacious flair of Boulez and Gergiev, both of whom had enough experience to rise to Janácek's risk-taking challenges.
 The crazy exhilaration of the final Intrada doesn't levitate in quite the same way.
 Nonetheless, this version of the Glagolitic Mass is so compelling that it's a joy to listen to.
 But I'd really like to hear the brilliant Jakub Hrůša (age 34) do this: he'd be amazing.